MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_10_lab_ak.md

     1. From the **Event Schema** drop-down list, select **Event Grid Schema**, and then select **Create**.

     > **Note**: Wait for Azure to finish creating the topic before you continue with the lab.
-You'll receive a notification when the app is created.
+You'll receive a notification when the topic is created.

 #### Task 5: Deploy the Azure Event Grid viewer to a web app